Multi-Source Causal Inference Using Control Variates: Simulation Experiments

 \subsection{Results}

-We consider three scenarios to analyze the finite-sample performance of the proposed estimators.
-For all three scenarios, we compare the variance for the ATE estimator $\widehat{{\tau}}_{2}$ with the variance of the ATE estimator with control variates $\widehat{{\tau}}_{CV}$.
-To compare these, we ran $B=100$ bootstrap replicates to measure the variance of the ATE estimator with and without the odds ratio control variates.
-(Details on the bootstrap algorithm can be found in Appendix \ref{app:bootstrap}).
+Figure \ref{fig:var_reg} compares the variance for the ATE estimator $\widehat{{\tau}}_{2}$ with the variance of the ATE estimator with control variates $\widehat{{\tau}}_{\CV}$ for three different finite-sample scenarios varying $n_1$ and $n_2$ (full scenario descriptions in Appendix \ref{app:experiments_sim_scenarios}).
+The variances of these estimators are measured over $B=100$ bootstrap replicates.
+Throughout all three scenarios, the estimator with control variates $\widehat{{\tau}}_{\CV}$ had significantly reduced variance compared to $\widehat{{\tau}}_{2}$ alone.

-\textbf{Scenario 1:} We vary the size of the observational dataset, $n_2$, while keeping a constant ratio for the size of the observational dataset relative to the size of the selection biased dataset: $n_2/n_1 = 1/10$.
-This illustrates the simple asymptotic performance of the estimators as the sample sizes increase without changing the proportional sizes of the two datasets relative to each other.

-\textbf{Scenario 2:} We vary the size of the observational dataset, $n_2$, while keeping the size of the selection biased dataset constant and relatively large: $n_1 = 10000$.
-This illustrates the scenario when a practitioner has access to a large fixed amount of case-control data with selection bias ($\OCal_1$), and must decide how much observational or experimental data to collect with identifiable ATE ($\OCal_2$).

-\textbf{Scenario 3:} We vary the size of the selection bias dataset, $n_1$, while keeping the size of the observational dataset constant and relatively small: $n_2 = 1000$.
-This illustrates the relative utility of including more selection biased samples to estimate the control variate.

-Throughout all three scenarios, the estimator with control variates $\widehat{{\tau}}_{CV}$ had significantly reduced variance compared to $\widehat{{\tau}}_{2}$ alone.
 However, the impact of increasing $n_1$ and $n_2$ varies, with $n_2$ mattering much more for improving the variance.
-Figures \ref{fig:var_reg} shows that the variance of $\widehat{{\tau}}_{2}$ and $\widehat{{\tau}}_{CV}$ both decrease significantly as $n_2$ increases, even if the ratio $n_2/n_1$ is not necessarily fixed.
-Consistent with these findings, in Figure \ref{fig:var_reg}, we also observe that when there is a limited fixed amount of observational data $n_2$, increasing the amount of selection biased data does not seem to significantly improve the variance of the estimator with control variates, $\widehat{{\tau}}_{CV}$.
+Figure \ref{fig:var_reg} shows that the variance of $\widehat{{\tau}}_{2}$ and $\widehat{{\tau}}_{\CV}$ both decrease significantly as $n_2$ increases, even if the ratio $n_2/n_1$ is not necessarily fixed.
+Consistent with these findings, in Figure \ref{fig:var_reg}, we also observe that when there is a limited fixed amount of observational data $n_2$, increasing the amount of selection-biased data does not seem to significantly improve the variance of the estimator with control variates, $\widehat{{\tau}}_{\CV}$.
+We further report the bias of each estimator over the bootstrap replicates in Appendix \ref{app:experiments_sim} (Figures \ref{fig:bias_reg_ratio-fixed_varying-coef}, \ref{fig:bias_reg_n1-fixed_varying-coef}, and \ref{fig:bias_reg_n2-fixed_varying-coef}).
+In general, the bias decreases as $n_2$ increases, and is not significantly different with or without control variates.